muditasaxena05/wordle-clone/README.md

 # wordle-clone
-A word guessing game built using HTML, CSS, and JavaScript.
+A word guessing game built using HTML, CSS, and JavaScript. <br>
 A simple Wordle clone I built to practice frontend development.
 Runs entirely in the browser, it has no frameworks, no dependencies, just one HTML file.

 How to play: